If you’re trying to grow your network or attract clients, keeping up with LinkedIn posts can start to feel like a full-time job. It gets tiring fast.

 How it works:

-- Scrape recent LinkedIn posts based on keywords, hashtags or specific profiles.
+- Grab recent LinkedIn posts using keywords, hashtags, or profiles

 Meet Alfred